Lucas Notary

 Some countries will require legalisation by their own consulate in England, which is normally an additional step to obtaining an apostille.

-Like many notaries, I use legalisation agents to assist with the above.
+Like many notaries, I use a legalisation agent to assist with the above.

 Copyright © 2025 Chris Lucas Notary Public - All Rights Reserved.